Gre8t/deel/README.md

 ### Need to Know
 - **OS Compatibility**: Works best on Linux (Ubuntu 22.04 is a charm!). macOS users, be cautious – it gave my ThinkPad a tough time so I didn't fully test it on a mac.
-- **User Permissions**: Run it as a normal user, but make sure you've got sudo powers.
+- **User Permissions**: Run it as a normal user, but make sure you've got sudo access.
 - **Tools on Deck**: It'll get you Docker, kubectl, Minikube, helm.

 ### How to Run